Some people lose sleep over ghosts, ghouls and poltergeists. Others are scared of vampires and werewolves. Then there are digital marketers.

 So how can you combat this ghoulish issue?

-First, be aware of what the changes are.
-First contentful paint has replaced first meaningful paint as being an important factor in your page speed.
+First, be aware of what’s important and what everything means.
+First contentful paint replaced first meaningful paint in 2020 as being an important factor in your page speed.
 This means that Google is now paying more attention to how long it takes your largest content element to load.

 Sometimes you need to pause a Google Ads campaign.
 Perhaps you’re temporarily focusing on another part of your business, or you’re low on inventory so you need to hit that pause button.
 Whatever the reason, imagine the horror when you accidentally remove the campaign instead.